The click shifts.

 Click on the 'and' of each beat.
 Play quarter notes against it — forces you to generate downbeats internally.

 Minimal anchor.
-One click per bar.
-Keep your groove steady through the remaining three beats of silence.
+One click per bar — and it lands on 4, not 1.
+You supply the downbeat and keep the groove steady through three beats of silence.

 Practice this in DrumShed